ritza-co/replit-docs-2/docs/tutorials/discord-rpg-bot.md

 ```

 The `@bot.command` decorator will ensure that our function is invoked when a user types a message starting with `!create`.
-We also use it to define some help text – the commands extension provides a default `!help` command, and each command we define can two types of explanatory text:
+We also use it to define some help text – the commands extension provides a default `!help` command, and each command we define can have two types of explanatory text:

 * `brief`: a short description of the command that will show alongside other defined commands when the user types `!help`.
 * `help`: a longer description of the command that will show when the user types `!help name_of_command`.